Historical Background

 Control Data

 It is possible to generate various kinds of controls, including matched analysis with a time offset in the actual database, or matched analysis using a pseudorandom clone database.
 However, the most general control analysis is achieved by comparisons with the empirical distributions of the test statistics.
+The event data comprise less than 2% of the whole database, and the non-event data can be used for resampling to produce a distribution of control events with the parameters of the formal events, but random start times.
 These provide a rigorous control background and confirm the analytical results for the formal series of hypothesis tests.
+See the figure below, created by Peter Bancel using a reduced dataset beginning December 1998 and ending December 2009, which compares the cumulative formal result against a background of 500 resampled controls.

 Compound Result